St James Park railway station

+From its opening as a halt in 1906 until 1946, the station was called Lion's Holt Halt, and afterwards was officially called St James Park Halt until 1969.

 History

+A three-car Class 158 from Barnstaple at Platform 2 before 2021 improvement works, only the front car is at the platform.

 A small station named Lion's Holt Halt was opened in the cutting west of Blackboy Tunnel on 26 January 1906.
 Mount Pleasant Road Halt was opened at the same time to the east of the tunnel but was closed in 1928.

 The name of Lion's Holt was changed to St James Park on 7 October 1946, the name of the Exeter City F.C. football ground, which is next to the station.
 The club has adopted the station under the community railways scheme and contributes to its upkeep.

 Tarka line services from Barnstaple terminated at St James Park from December 2018, reversing in the siding at Exmouth Junction before returning.
 In the May 2021 timetable they terminate at Exeter Central but will still run through St James Park when they reverse in the siding at Exmouth Junction.

+Works took place in early 2021 to extend platform 1 by 10 metres and platform 2 by 49 metres to fit longer trains used on the line since the withdrawal of Class 143 units.

 Description

 There are two platforms.
 The Exeter-bound Platform 1 is about 240 ft in length.
 Platform 2 (for trains toward Exmouth) was originally very short (about 120 ft) and could only be served by a one 20 m coach trains.
 Longer trains had to use selective door opening or single door opening.
-Works took place in October 2020 to extend platform 1 by 10 metres and platform 2 by 49 metres.